RejaurRahman/blog-camp/README.md

 ## Other Pages

-1. Custom 404 Error
-2. Fill in content for About/Contact page
+1. Fill in content for About/Contact page

 ## Issues